Cucumber Feta Salad is in, boring salads are out! It’s couscous, veggies, chickpeas, feta, and a lemony dressing. Your new go-to!

 I have a few vegetarians in my family, so I’m always looking for filling, tasty meals they’ll enjoy.
-Making veggie dishes is one of my favorite things, and this cucumber feta salad is a great one!
-It’s fresh, light, and full of flavor—I’m hooked!
+Making veggie dishes is one of my favorite things, and this cucumber feta salad is a new favorite!
+It’s fresh, light, and full of flavor.
+I’m hooked.

 It starts with pearl couscous (which is really just pasta!), then gets topped with chickpeas, creamy avocado, crisp cucumbers, salty feta, and fresh parsley.

-I made a small change to my go-to lemon dressing for this salad, and it’s seriously so good!
+I made a small tweak to my go-to lemon dressing for this salad, and it turned out so good!

 Cucumber Feta Salad Ingredients